 In 1996 Labrador rescue groups operating in the South East of England pooled their resources and amalgamated to form Labrador Rescue South East.
 Charity status was obtained and a set of guidelines was drawn up based on previous experience.
 In 2001, the charity changed its name to Labrador South East & Central (LRSEC) to give a clearer indication of the vast area it covers.

-LRSEC currently has eleven trustees and a management team of coordinators covering all south-eastern counties of England, the Midlands including Birmingham and Nottingham, but subject to available helper support.
+LRSEC is managed by a team of volunteer Trustees and Co-ordinators covering all south-eastern counties of England, the Midlands including Birmingham and Nottingham, but subject to available helper support.